Interstellar object: Overview

 Astronomers estimate that several interstellar objects of extrasolar origin (like ʻOumuamua) pass inside the orbit of Earth each year, and that 10,000 are passing inside the orbit of Neptune on any given day.

 Interstellar comets occasionally pass through the inner Solar System and approach with random velocities, mostly from the direction of the constellation Hercules because the Solar System is moving in that direction, called the solar apex.
-Until the discovery of 'Oumuamua, the fact that no comet with a speed greater than the Sun's escape velocity had been observed was used to place upper limits to their density in interstellar space.
+Until the discovery of ʻOumuamua, the fact that no comet with a speed greater than the Sun's escape velocity had been observed was used to place upper limits to their density in interstellar space.
 A paper by Torbett indicated that the density was no more than 1013 (10 trillion) comets per cubic parsec.
 Other analyses, of data from LINEAR, set the upper limit at 4.5×10^−4/AU3, or 1012 (1 trillion) comets per cubic parsec.
-A more recent estimate by David C. Jewitt and colleagues, following the detection of 'Oumuamua, predicts that "The steady-state population of similar, ~100 m scale interstellar objects inside the orbit of Neptune is ~1×10^4, each with a residence time of ~10 years."
+A more recent estimate by David C. Jewitt and colleagues, following the detection of ʻOumuamua, predicts that "The steady-state population of similar, ~100 m scale interstellar objects inside the orbit of Neptune is ~1×10^4, each with a residence time of ~10 years."

 Current models of Oort cloud formation predict that more comets are ejected into interstellar space than are retained in the Oort cloud, with estimates varying from 3 to 100 times as many.
 Other simulations suggest that 90–99% of comets are ejected.
 There is no reason to believe comets formed in other star systems would not be similarly scattered.
 Amir Siraj and Avi Loeb demonstrated that the Oort Cloud could have been formed from ejected planetesimals from other stars in the Sun's birth cluster.
+Both researchers proposed a search for ʻOumuamua-like objects which are trapped in the Solar System as a result of losing orbital energy through a close encounter with Jupiter.